shawn-y-sun/Customer_Analytics_Retail/README.md

 |     Price_4    |     0.70            |     -0.21           |     1.04            |     -1.25           |     -0.29           |
 |     Price_5    |     -0.20           |     0.59            |     0.45            |     0.25            |     -1.09           |

+🔶 Interpretation: each coefficient shows how the price change would affect the probability of choosing the relative brand.
+In general, brand choice probability goes up if its own price is lower and other brands' prices are higher.

 #### Own Price Elasticity Brand 5
 We fit our model and calculate the price elasticity for brand 5 at the same 'test price range'<br>
 By visualizing the result, we get<br>
 ![image](https://user-images.githubusercontent.com/77659538/110494977-0c048180-812f-11eb-8b0e-699f82603802.png)

+🔶 Interpretation: It shows us how it would affect brand 5 if they change their own price.

 #### Cross Price Elasticity Brand 5, Cross Brand 4
 To calculate the cross brand price elasticity, we use new formula